1nv1/ulibSD/README.md

 file for use as guideline.
 I hope this helps to you understand how is the logic of portability.
 This example is for KL25Z board using my OpenKL25Z framework.

+Also you need verify and adapt the integer types in the `integer.h` file.

 ### Important

 I wanna make a comment about the CS line (chip select).
 If you use a SPI module in your hardware don't use the CS automatic capability.
 When you send a command package to SD card (command and argument), we will need the CS line in low-level all the time.
 If you use the CS automatic capability this logic will be broken.